What is a Portfolio?

 Hence, depending on the requirements of the investors, the fund manager takes appropriate decisions and allocates the funds.

-An individual who understands the client’s financial needs and designs a suitable investment plan as per his income and risk taking abilities is called a portfolio manager.
+An individual who understands the client’s financial needs and designs a suitable investment plan as per his income and risk-taking abilities is called a portfolio manager.
 A portfolio manager is one who invests on behalf of the client.
 After understanding the financial goals and objectives of an investor, the portfolio manager provides the appropriate investment solution.
 The role played by the portfolio manager is indeed a challenging, responsible and answerable one.
-That is the reason why with the hierarchy across the portfolio management team, the responsibility as well as the remuneration is decently high.
-The more experienced the fund manager the more is the weightage given to these managers and accordingly place them in a good demanding position in terms of salaries.
+That is the reason why with the hierarchy across the portfolio management team, the responsibility, as well as the remuneration, is decently high.
+The more experienced the fund manager the more is the weight given to these managers and accordingly place them in a good demanding position in terms of salaries.
 If to scale it, these run from lakhs to crores as per the market and individual experience.
 All the pay packages totally depend on the experience and the returns earned for the investors in good or bad times.

 In the current scenario where there is quality money in the markets, portfolio management is indeed a preferred method of making investments.
-With the range of products available across different schemes there is something to offer for every individual as per the different criterions defined.
+With the range of products available across different schemes, there is something to offer for every individual as per the different criterions defined.
 This is one of the highly researched, tracked and appropriate methods of investment giving exposure across different options available.